 You will be assigned a voting place within the precinct where you live.
 Your precinct will be assigned by our office when you register or change your address and you will be notified by mail.
 You will receive a voter card before any election if you are a new voter or have made changes since the last election.
 The voter card will indicate the name and location of your voting place.
 You may also telephone the Elections Office at 678-7733 for the location of your voting place.

-Voters will be asked to show photo ID when voting in North Carolina.
+Voters will be asked to show photo ID when voting in North Carolina, beginning with the 2023 municipal elections!

-For most voters, they will simply show their driver's license.
-But there are many other acceptable photo IDs.
+Most voters will simply show their driver’s license, but there are other acceptable photo IDs.

 If you fail to change your address by the registration deadline, there is a procedure that allows you to vote.
 On election day, you may go to your old precinct and fill out a voter update/transfer form.
 Then you can take the form to your new precinct where you will be allowed to vote.
 To avoid this paperwork, change your address by the registration deadline.
 The deadline is 25 days before an election.